Leggolta/fortcraft_lucky_block/README.md

 To install this add-on first start the game with Lucky block mod installed, then opening the game's folder extract the zipped file in the `.minecraft/addons/lucky/` folder.

 >[!WARNING]
->just put the jar files you find in the zip without other container folders
+>just put the zip files you find in the downloaded zip folder without extracting them